max-heller/data-druid/README.md

 ### Starting the server

-To run the server (you can let it running in a separate tab -- it doesn't need to be terminated across builds), run:
+To run the server (you can let it run in a separate tab -- it doesn't need to be terminated across builds), run:

 ```